 Meet the EngSci Office

 The EngSci office is comprised of the people responsible for making Engineering Science a reality!
 They organize courses, students, Professors, external communication, internal communication, events, and more!
-So, without further ado, here are the people that make EngSci possible:
+So, without further ado, here are the people that make EngSci possible.

-Mandana is usually the first friendly face you see in the office, sitting at the front desk ready to help.
+Mandana, currently on leave, is usually the first friendly face you see in the office, sitting at the front desk ready to help.
 As the Front Line Student Advisor, she can answer all your questions about schedules, courses and more.
-Mandana is the best person to ask your questions to first.
+Mandana is the best person to ask your questions first.
 She often knows the answer but if she doesn’t, she’ll direct you to where you can get the answer.
 Mandana also writes the EngSci newsletters every week, summarizing all things going on in EngSci so that it is easy for you to stay up to date.
 You will start to get these newsletters in September; make sure you read them every week, because there is a lot of very valuable information condensed in there.

 As the office administrator, Mandana can also deal with issues in the Common Room, help EngSci-related clubs book rooms on campus for events, borrow technologies, and tell you what forms you need to fill out for certain activities.
 Mandana also knows the schedules of everyone else in the office, so if you’re thinking of dropping by for a quick appointment you can ask her when someone’s free.